-|Building material and garden equipment and supplies dealers||9|
+|Building material and garden equipment and supplies dealers||11|

-|Sporting goods, hobby, book, and music stores||7|
+|Sporting goods, hobby, musical instrument, and book stores||7|

 Workers often stand for long periods and may need permission from a supervisor to leave the sales floor.
 If they sell items such as cars, plants, or lumberyard materials, they may work outdoors.

-Although retail or parts sales positions usually have no formal education requirements, some employers prefer applicants who have a high school diploma or equivalent, especially those who sell technical products or “big-ticket” items, such as electronics or cars.
+Although retail or parts sales positions usually have no formal education requirements, some employers prefer applicants who have a high school diploma or equivalent, especially employers who sell technical products or “big-ticket” items, such as electronics or cars.

-Topics often include customer service, security, the store’s policies and procedures, and how to operate the cash register.
+During training sessions, topics often include customer service, security, the store’s policies and procedures, and how to operate the cash register.